Overview

 Students who successfully complete this unit will be able to:

-• Explain the general methods of investigation employed in psychological research, and show an appreciation of the main issues in research ethics
+1. Explain the general methods of investigation employed in psychological research and the main issues in research ethics

-• Explain key concepts from major content areas in psychology.
-These include: biological underpinnings of psychology; sensory processes, perception, and consciousness; motivation, emotion, health, and abnormal psychology
+2. Explain key concepts from major content areas in psychology.
+These include: biological underpinnings of psychology; sensory processes, perception, and consciousness; motivation, emotion, health, and psychological disorders

-• Apply psychological theories, methods, and data to explain everyday experiences and behaviours
+5. Apply psychological theories, methods, and data to explain everyday experiences and behaviours.

 Teaching methods